2 ZERO HUNGER

 Both initiatives are conducted as part of the Inter-Graduate School Classes (postgraduate common subjects) at the university.

-• Public Symposiums
+• Public Symposia

 The “Clock Tower Salon: Let’s Ask the Faculty of Agriculture”, launched in 2012 by the Research Faculty of Agriculture at Hokkaido University in collaboration with the Hokkaido Shimbun Press, was a public lecture series where citizens and those involved in agriculture learned about food and farming.
 It was held annually.
 In 2024, themes included “Asian Rice Cultivation and Water,” “The Latest Encyclopedia of Vegetables,” “The Wisdom of Plants,” and “Barrel Wood and Whisky – The Forestry Industry Supporting Food Culture.”
 These events brought together producers, researchers, and citizens to discuss topics such as crop breeding, food safety, biodiversity, and sustainable agriculture.
-The lectures were free of charge, did not require prior registration,, and were open to everyone.
+The lectures were free of charge, did not require prior registration, and were open to everyone.

-On July 25, 2024, Hokkaido University held the kickoff symposium for the project “Development and Deployment of a New Sustainable Food Production System to Regenerate the Global Environment Based on Field Science,” which was adopted under the Program for Forming Japan’s Peak Research Universities (J-PEAKS) by the Ministry of Education, Culture, Sports, Science and Technology (MEXT).
-This symposium marked the start of efforts to advance food systems research and foster collaboration toward environmental regeneration and sustainable agriculture.
+On July 25, 2024, Hokkaido University held the kick-off symposium for the project “Development and Deployment of a New Sustainable Food Production System to Regenerate the Global Environment Based on Field Science,” which was adopted under the Program for Forming Japan’s Peak Research Universities (J-PEAKS) by the Ministry of Education, Culture, Sports, Science and Technology (MEXT).
+This symposium marked the start of efforts to advance research on food systems and foster collaboration toward environmental regeneration and sustainable agriculture.
 These open lectures and panel discussions encouraged the exchange of scientific knowledge and practical experience.

-• Workshops and Training Programs
+• Workshops and Training Programmes

 • Family and Youth Engagement

-The Research Faculty of Agriculture at Hokkaido University offered an experiential learning program called “Agri-University”, developed in collaboration with local media, providing parents and children with opportunities to learn about food and agriculture through experiments and hands-on activities.
+The Research Faculty of Agriculture at Hokkaido University offered an experiential learning programme called “Agri-University”, developed in collaboration with local media, providing parents and children with opportunities to learn about food and agriculture through experiments and hands-on activities.
 These initiatives nurtured the next generation’s understanding of sustainable food production and community engagement.
 Furthermore, at the Yoichi Orchard of the Hokkaido University Field Science Center for Northern Biosphere, participants experienced apple harvesting along with interactions between producers and children, demonstrations of agricultural machinery, and mini-lectures.
 This free event was held on October 19, 2024.

 Impact

-These events and outreach programs significantly enhanced knowledge exchange and networking among local farmers, food producers, and the wider community.
+These events and outreach programmes significantly enhanced opportunities for knowledge exchange and networking among local farmers, food producers, and the wider community.
 By providing accessible opportunities for learning and collaboration, Hokkaido University contributed to the dissemination of innovative agricultural practices and the strengthening of local food systems.
 The integration of students, researchers, and producers fostered a culture of mutual support and continuous improvement.
 Through these efforts, the university demonstrated leadership in advancing sustainable agriculture and food security, both regionally and globally.

 2.5.3: University access to local farmers and food producers